vitorm04/docs.pt-br/docs/framework/unmanaged-api/hosting/loadstringrcex-function.md

 #### <a name="parameters"></a>Parâmetros
  `lcid`
  [in] Um identificador de cultura.
-Passe -1 para `lcid` para usar a cultura padrão.
+Passe -1 `lcid` para usar a cultura padrão.

  `iResourceID`
  [in] Um HRESULT.